Follow Us :

 Procedure

-Inject the standard solution of each 1-(2-aminophenyl)ethan-1-one and Sodium 2-aminobenzoate and generate the chromatogram.
+Inject the standard solution of each 1-(2-aminophenyl)ethan-1-one and Sodium 2-aminobenzoate, and generate the chromatogram.
 Inject the sample mixture and generate the chromatogram.
 Based on the elution pattern optimise the mobile phase composition and chromatographic condition to get better separation.

 Calculation